 Student and Faculty Discounts

-All orders should be placed using a .edu email address.
-Alternatively, if your PayPal is linked to a different email account, send a short, separate email to firstname.lastname@example.org from your .edu account to verify your status.
-If you don’t have access to an .edu account for some reason, please email us with the name of your school and your status, and we will believe you.
+For all Educational Discount orders, please place your order using your school email address.
+Alternatively, if your PayPal is linked to a different email account, send a short, separate email to email@example.com in which you give the name of your school and your status, and we will believe you.
+Thanks!

 Our Annual Student Writing Contest

 Each year, Deep Wild Journal sponsors a contest for student writers.
 Qualifying students are invited to submit one entry for free.
 Winners receive cash awards and multiple copies of the journal in which their work appears.

 For the 2022 issue, we will be inviting students currently engaged in graduate studies to to submit a creative non-fiction essay that is true to the mission of Deep Wild.
 Full details and guidelines will be published in September.
 The contest submission window will be from January 1 to March 1.